 Whether it's an unwanted NFL app preloaded on your Verizon phone or AT&T pushing DirecTV on you, every Android phone sold by a carrier comes festooned with bloatware.
 Some of it can be uninstalled, some of it can't, and in the worst cases, these apps run in the background and devour system resources even if you've never opened them before.

-Unless you've rooted your phone -- a risky process that voids your warranty -- you cannot delete these apps from your storage memory.
-However, with a few simple steps, on any Android 4.0 or greater device, you can make them disappear from the apps menu and prevent them from loading in the background.
+Unless you've rooted your phone — a risky process that voids your warranty — you cannot always delete these apps from your device's storage.
+However, with a few simple steps, on any handset running Android 4.0 or newer, you can at least make offending software disappear from the apps menu and prevent it from running in the background.
 Disabled apps will still take up space, but at least they won't get in the way.

-- Navigate to Settings.
-You can get to the settings menu either in your apps menu or, on most phones, by pulling down the notification drawer and tapping a button there which is typically shaped like a gear.
+1. Navigate to your device's settings.
+You can get to the settings menu either through the app drawer or home screen, or by pulling down the notification shade and tapping a button there which is typically shaped like a gear.

-The offending app will now disappear from the All apps menu and will no longer launch in the background.
+The offending app will now disappear from your phone's home screen and drawer, and will no longer launch in the background.
 If you want to re-enable a disabled app, simply retrace your steps and return to the apps list in your device's settings, look for the software in question, select it and tap Enable.
 If the app was uninstalled completely, you'll be able to re-download it from the Google Play Store.